rm-hull/luma.oled/doc/python-usage.rst

 .. code:: python

-  from luma.core.interface.serial import i2c, spi
+  from luma.core.interface.serial import i2c, spi, parallel, pcf8574
-  from luma.core.render import canvas from luma.oled.device import ssd1306, ssd1309, ssd1325, ssd1331, sh1106
+  from luma.core.render import canvas from luma.oled.device import ssd1306, ssd1309, ssd1325, ssd1331, sh1106, ws0010

   # rev.1 users set port=0
   # substitute spi(device=0, port=0) below if using that interface
+  # substitute parallel(RS=7, E=8, PINS=[25,24,23,27]) below if using that interface
   serial = i2c(port=1, address=0x3C)

   # substitute ssd1331(...) or sh1106(...) below if using that device
   device = ssd1306(serial)

 The display device should now be configured for use.

+..note:
+  The values provided for the parallel interface are examples only.
+You must ensure that you provide the correct numbers that match how YOUR display has been wired up

 The device classes all expose a ``display()`` method which takes an image with attributes consistent with the capabilities of the device.
 However, for most cases, for drawing text and graphics primitives, the canvas class should be used as follows:

 .. code:: python